-University of Colorado Natural Hazards Center
+Natural Hazards Center

-Jennifer Tobin is a program and research associate at the Natural Hazards Center, University of Colorado Boulder.
+Tobin received her PhD from the department of sociology at Colorado State University.
+Her dissertation research focused on educational continuity following the 2013 Colorado Front Range Floods.
 She earned her bachelor's in sociology and women’s studies in 2005 and master's in sociology in 2008.
 Her master’s thesis research drew on qualitative interviews with local disaster recovery workers and single mothers who were displaced to Colorado after Hurricane Katrina.
 Tobin is the recipient of the 2014 Beth B. Hess Memorial Dissertation Scholarship.